bugzmanov/cleancode-critique/src/chapter_2.md

 The name of a variable, function, or class, should answer all the big questions.
 It should tell you why it exists, what it does, and how it is used.
 If a name requires a comment, then the name does not reveal its intent.
 </div>

-This sounds like an impossible task.
+This sounds like an impossible task to me.
 First, the name that reveals all of those details fails to be an abstraction boundary.
-Second, what you notice in many examples in this book that this approach to naming leads to using "description as a name".
+Second, what you notice in many examples in the book this approach leads to using "description as a name".

 Martin presents 3 versions of the same code: